What are Anxiety Disorders? Different Types of Anxiety Disorders Explained

 GAD (Generalised Anxiety Disorder)

-People with GAD frequently have an intense, excessive and persistent fear about everyday situations.
-These episodes can manifest and express them in ‘waves’ of fear and emotion, making it harder to pinpoint what exactly causes these feelings to arise in the first place.
-GAD is often experienced through physical and psychological responses.
-Still, it can be so embedded in our daily existence that we don’t even realise when it takes over parts of our lives.
+Symptoms of GAD: People with GAD frequently have an intense, excessive and persistent fear about everyday situations, often expressed in ‘waves’ of fear and emotion, making it harder to pinpoint what exactly causes these feelings.
+GAD is often experienced through physical and psychological responses, and so ingrained that it quietly affects daily life without being immediately recognised.

 Panic